 Alan Wright, professor of kinesiology and director of intramurals and sports clubs, joined LSC-Kingwood in 2006 and has been active in Recreational Sports and Physical Education in higher education since 1993.
 Wright obtained a Bachelor of Science degree in Psychology, with a minor in Health Education from Sam Houston State University and a Master of Science degree in health, physical education and recreation from Middle Tennessee State University.

 "The greatest satisfaction I get from my job comes from motivating students to become healthier by setting realistic goals and leading them on a simple, but effective path to a better lifestyle.
 By focusing on the simple things, I help them learn the value of themselves and learn that society should not be allowed to define their self-worth.
 I am passionate about student development and enjoy seeing students learn and grow into a more confident version of themselves.”
 Wright stated.

 Yolanda Marie Camarata, professor of kinesiology and nutrition, joined LSC-Kingwood in 1999.
-Camarata earned a Bachelor of Science degree in Occupational Therapy from the University of Texas Medical Branch and Master of Science degree in Kinesiology from the University of Texas and a Master of Science degree in Kinesiology from the University of Bridgeport.
+Camarata earned a Bachelor of Science degree in Occupational Therapy from the University of Texas Medical Branch and Master of Science degree in Kinesiology from the University of Texas and a Master of Science degree in Nutrition from the University of Bridgeport.

 Camarata teaches courses in personal health, first aid and safety and nutrition.